 8.1 We may share your personal information with the following third parties set out below:

-- We may share data with analytics and search engine providers who assist in the optimisation of our site and our service
+Description: We may share data with analytics and search engine providers who assist in the optimisation of our site and our services.

 11.1 You have a number of rights under data protection legislation.
 These include:

 You have the right know what information we hold about you and to ask, in writing, to see your records.
 We will provide you with details of the records we hold as soon as possible and at latest within one month, unless the request is complex.
 We may require proof of identity before we are able to release the data.
 Please use the details in the “Contact us” section below if you would like to exercise this right.